takemobiteam/takemobi-test.github.io/docs/index.md

 1. When a Booking comes in via the AWS Kinesis Data Stream, it gets ingested but not planned until the **Planning Window** begins for the relevant Destination and date.
 For most Destinations, the Planning Window begins 7 days before the date of travel and ends 24 hours before the time of travel.
 2. Every 5 minutes, the Mobi Planner runs Regular Planning.
 First, it checks to see if any Bookings within their Planning Window are new, have been updated, or have had updates to their corresponding Flight.
 Then, it plans the changed Bookings and any other Bookings that could potentially be on the same Trip (e.g. Bookings in the same Destination on the same date of travel).
-3. The Mobi Planner starts by creating an initial solution that satisfies the client's Business Rules.
-It then rapidly uses a combination of AI algorithms to make changes to the initial solution, improving it until no more improvements can be made.
+3. The Mobi Planner uses a combination of cutting-edge AI algorithms and planning methods based on insight from human operators to quickly and efficiently optimize a set of Trips that satisfies the client's Business Rules.
 4. The Continuous Planning System computes the timing for each stop within the trip based on Mobi's internal routing engine, then validates that the solution passes a set of criteria including the client's Business Rules (e.g. passengers don't spend more than the maximum time waiting at the airport)
 5. The Continous Planning System sends the Trips that have been planned to the client.